gcftaskforce/kdb-site-cms/README.md

 Partnerships introduce several additional considerations.

 When editing translated content for a given partnership, selecting a different language will cause the page position to be lost.
-The *jump to* feature (see top left red circle above) allows the user to switch between languages while keeping track of a given partnership in order to work with its translations.
+The *jump to* feature (see top left red circle annotation above) allows the user to switch between languages while keeping track of a given partnership in order to work with its translations.

 Additionally, note that each partnership corresponds to a **single** database record, which is cross listed for display on the KDB website.
 Any partnership is **always** listed under its member nation **plus** under the jurisdictions hilighted under the "Jurisdictions" heading.